Aethagoan/Gas-Station-Simulator/README.md

 Third car leaves because both pumps and waiting spots are occupied.
 As the first car leaves, the second car moves to the pump, and the simulation handles it accordingly.

+VIII) Ability to add cars to the simultion with a button.
+Simulation Starts.
+The Add Car button on the UI is pressed.
+A Car is added to the simulation.

-VII()I) Ability to modoify the simulation when poaused.  puause the simulation.
+IX) Ability to pause and resume the simulation.
 Simulation starts.
+Pause button is pressed.
+Simulation Pauses.
+Resume button is pressed.
+Simulation resumes.

+IX) Ability to modify the simulation during a Pause.
+Simulation Starts.
-SPPause button is pressed.
-Simu lation P
+Pause button is pressed.
+Values in the simulation, like how much gas is in the station tanks, become modifyable.
+Value(s) modified.
+Simulation Resumes.
+Simulation plays out correctly.

-IX) Customer insults the clerk and leaves if there is no space at the station
+X) Customer insults the clerk and leaves if there is no space at the station (We will keep track of lost revenue)